re-tika/typescript-mongo-express-angular-node-seed/README.md

 git submodule update
 ```

-Then, since backend and frontend are separate projects,
+Then, since backend and frontend are well separated through a REST-API,
 they are also installed separately.

+## Backend Setup
 To install & run the backend run
 ```
 cd backend && npm install